-Credit exposure post-CCF and post-CRM in columns (c) and (d) are the amounts to which risk-weighted assets are applied to.
+Credit exposure post-CCF and post-CRM (E) is the amount to which risk-weighted assets are applied to.

 Past due loans reported follows the same definition of default as applied in table CR1 but includes revocable facilities and average balances where relevant as measured under the regulations.